jakebathman/tailwindcss-uk-docs/source/docs/position.blade.md

     [
       '.absolute',
       "position: absolute;",
-      "Position an element outside of the normal flow of the document, causing neighboring elements to act as if the element doesn't exist.", ],
+      "Position an element outside of the normal flow of the document, causing neighbouring elements to act as if the element doesn't exist.", ],
     [
       '.relative',